gsyhei/GXStarGame/GXStarGame/Technical-Support-English.md

-# Star Match - Technical Support
+# Star Magician - Technical Support

-**Welcome to Star Match Technical Support Center!** 🎮✨
+**Welcome to Star Magician Technical Support Center!** 🎮✨

 We are committed to providing you with the best gaming experience.
 If you encounter any issues while using the app, please refer to the following content or contact us.